-The holidays are always a joyful time in which you commune with family members and have a peaceful break the from corporate world.
-But, the holiday season also marks a much less alluring time in association accounting- year end.
+The holidays are always a joyful time in which you commune with family members and have a peaceful break the from the corporate world.
+But, the holiday season also marks a much less alluring time in association accounting- year-end.

 If you’re not familiar with the industry you may be wondering what the commotion is all about.
 Businesses across the nation must reconcile and close their books at least once a year as well.
 What makes community management that much different?
 To answer that question, you must consider the fact that most Community Association Management companies have more than one community in their portfolio.
 Closing the books means you must process W-2s and 1099s for every association that you manage and within the same allotted time frame.

-- Reconciliation of all back accounts for the previous periods in the prior year
+- Reconciliation of all bank accounts for the previous periods in the prior year

 - Completion of the new budget for the next year